Century Media Records: Background

-The label's most popular band is Lacuna Coil.
 Shadows Fall experienced its greatest success during its time with the label.
 Iconic hardcore punk band Sick of It All also resides in the Century Media family.
 Lacuna Coil's 2002 album, Comalies, became Century Media's first act to crack the Billboard 200 album chart, peaking at No. 178 two years after its release.
-Their fourth album, Karmacode, improved on that achievement, having sold over 490,000 copies since its release, and peaking at No. 28 on the US Billboard Album Chart.
+Their fourth album, Karmacode, improved on that achievement, having sold over 490,000 copies since its release, and peaking at No. 28 on the U.S. Billboard Album Chart.
 It hit number one on the Top Independent Albums Chart.
 Shadows Fall's 2004 album, The War Within, set a new milestone for the label with a Top 20 debut on the Billboard 200 and also debuted at number one on the Independent Albums chart, having sold over 300,000 copies since its release.
-Other notable artists on the label that have also made appearances on the Billboard 200 include In This Moment, Arch Enemy, Stuck Mojo, Nightrage, Behemoth, Strapping Young Lad, Suicide Silence and God Forbid.
-The Finnish metal band Sentenced were awarded on August 14, 2008 for their platinum Buried Alive live DVD labelled by Century Media.
-In April 2009, the label announced that they were extending their existing distribution deal with EMI, who had been distributing their releases in the United States since 1997, and in Europe since 2005, to include Australasia.
-Since being bought out by Sony Music in August 2015, the label's releases will be distributed worldwide by Sony Music while RED will be distributing the label's releases in the U.S.
+Other notable artists on the label that have also made appearances on the Billboard 200 include In This Moment, Arch Enemy, Stuck Mojo, Nightrage, Behemoth, Strapping Young Lad, Suicide Silence, and God Forbid.
+The Finnish metal band Sentenced was awarded on August 14, 2008, for its platinum Buried Alive live DVD released by Century Media.
+In April 2009, the label announced that it were extending its existing distribution deal with EMI, which had been distributing its releases in the United States since 1997, and in Europe since 2005, to include Australasia.
+Since being bought out by Sony Music in August 2015, the label's releases are distributed worldwide by Sony Music while RED is distributing the label's releases in the U.S.

-On June 7, 2017, Century Media divested its music publishing catalogue to Reservoir Media Management.
+On June 7, 2017, Century Media sold its music publishing catalogue to Reservoir Media Management.